maximebucher/maximebucher.github.io/_pages/about.md

 I have been accepted for an oral presentation at [RFIAP'18](https://rfiap2018.ign.fr/programmes) for my paper on Underwater Visual Odometry.

 ### March, 2018:
-I will give a talk at the occasion of a day on Cultural Heritage organized by the [GdR ISIS] (http://www.gdr-isis.fr/index.php?page=reunion&idreunion=353).
+I will give a talk at the occasion of a day on Cultural Heritage organized by the [GdR ISIS](http://www.gdr-isis.fr/index.php?page=reunion&idreunion=353).

 ### February, 2018:
 I will present my work on underwater localization at ONERA PhD students day.